 How about some Ghoulish attire?

 This is the “Arika” style.
 It is actually an antique linen men’s nightshirt.
-But our Métis Mademoiselle wears it well~ oui?
+But Mademoiselle wears it well~ oui?

 Sadly, this sweet gem did not fare well during the washing and hand dyeing process.
 This occasionally happens when dealing with antique fabrics.
-As Métis Linens is committed to selling only the finest quality merchandise this shirt did not make the cut.
+As I am committed to selling only the finest quality merchandise this shirt did not make the cut.
 But there is still SO much potential in this piece.

-One could of course wear it “as is” as shown by the Métis model.
+One could, of course, wear it “as is” as shown.
 You could also remove the back portion and replace it with other fabric.
-I think it would look great backed in charcoal gray lace.
+I think it would look great if it was backed in charcoal gray lace.
 One could even take the whole nightshirt apart and create some fabulous pillows out of the lovely remaining linen.